9 Questions to know before taking Drum Lessons at Los Angeles Music Teachers

 Holding a Pick

-If you are wondering what a pick is, then you are the right place.
+Most guitar players us a pick when playing or strumming the guitar, although it can also be played with the fingers and fingernails.
 A pick is a small plastic that is used for strumming the strings.
 Though you will not be using it every time you play the guitar, learning how to hold a pick is a vital skill.
 You must hold the pick in between the tip of your thumb and first finger.
 Once you get to know how to play, you can figure out your own style.

 There are several types of picks available on the market, from thick to thin.
 In the beginning, it is advised to start with a thinner pick.
 Since it is made of plastic and is small, it is recommended to get many picks.
 It will not cost you a lot as they are inexpensive.